 To begin with, it sounds obvious, but never leave your car unlocked.
-Although most cars have remote locking, rather than simply walking away and pressing the button, you should look and listen to make sure the indicators flash and the locks engage.
-This will not only ensure that your remote doesn’t have a flat battery, but it will also guard against thieves who use devices that block the signal from your remote, thus leaving the car unlocked.
+Although most new cars have remote locking, rather than simply walking away and pressing the button, car owners should look and listen to make sure the indicators flash, the locks engage and the car alarm is armed.
+This will not only ensure that your remote doesn’t have a flat battery, but it will also guard against car thieves who use devices that block the signal from your remote, thus leaving the car unlocked.

-If your car is one of the growing number that features keyless entry and locking, it pays to make doubly sure the car has actually locked before you've walked away.
+If your car is one of the growing number that features keyless entry and locking, it pays to double check that the car has actually locked before you've walked away.
 There will usually be a touch-sensitive area or button on the driver's door handle that will lock the car if you press it.

 The same principle about locking your car applies when you’re on the move.
 Many cars have an auto-locking function that locks the doors when you drive above a certain speed.
 But you should check the handbook to see how this operates, because it could save you in an attempted carjacking.